Office of Patient and Community Education (OPACE)

 The cancer patient education program provides educational resources to assist patients and caregivers in making informed decisions about their cancer care.

-The Patient Resource Center is a one-stop information resource for cancer-related issues for anyone that has been touched by cancer.
+The Patient and Family Resource Center is a one-stop information resource for cancer-related issues for anyone that has been touched by cancer.
 It includes free brochures, pamphlets and access to web-based information, as well as a staff member to assist you.

 For more information about patient education initiatives or to obtain information/resources, please call 615-322-9799.